RunqiuWang22/runqiuwang22.github.io/_pages/about.md

 ---

 Welcome to my website!
-I’m Runqiu (Rachel) Wang, Ph.D. in Biostatistics from the University of Nebraska Medical Center, and currently a Postdoctoral Research Fellow at Boston Children’s Hospital and Harvard Medical School.
+I’m Runqiu (Rachel) Wang, Postdoctoral Research Fellow at Boston Children’s Hospital and Harvard Medical School.
+I received my Ph.D. in Biostatistics from the University of Nebraska Medical Center.
 I am open to opportunities as a biostatistician or data scientist in the industry.

 My research and professional experience sit at the intersection of statistical innovation and biomedical application.
 I specialize in **multiple testing**, **machine learning**, and **causal inference**, with recent contributions focused on **controlling the false discovery rate (FDR)** in **causal nonlinear models** and **multi-center variable selection**.
 My doctoral work has been applied in large-scale collaborative projects such as the **National COVID Cohort Collaborative (N3C)** and the **Alzheimer’s Disease Neuroimaging Initiative (ADNI)**.